rabser/moodle-auth_googleoauth2/README.md

 This plugin adds the "Sign-in with Google / Facebook / Github / Linkedin / Windows Live" buttons on the login page.
 The first time the user login with a social account, a new Moodle account is created.

+### +1 the plugin
+To like the plugin, go to the [Moodle.org repositoroty plugin page](https://moodle.org/plugins/view/auth_googleoauth2), login and click on Favorites.
+Find other ways to contribute on the [github plugin page](http://mouneyrac.github.io/moodle-auth_googleoauth2/).

 ### Installation:
 1. add the plugin into /auth/googleoauth2/
 2. in the Moodle administration, enable the plugin (Admin block > Plugins > Authentication)